daddydrac/Django2Pro-Container/README.md

 #### Security for Production

 NGINX conf is already configured for strong security so you can goto prod faster.
 Add new secret-keys each time you spin up a container in the docker cmd's, runs on HTTPs with [DH Params](https://scaron.info/blog/improve-your-nginx-ssl-configuration.html) for increased security.
 See "Strong Security" on NGINX, [here](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
-Also builds a custom Docker network bridge and only allows communications for whatever is on the network named `- django_api_bridge `.
+For added security, the automated build process creates a custom Docker network bridge, and only allows communications for whatever is on the network named `- django_api_bridge `.

 ----------------------------------------------------------